Yzurgzd/Yzurgzd/README.md

 ###

-<p align="left">I'm Rinat 👋<br><br>- 🔭  I’m working as a backend Django developer, specializing in building web applications using the Django REST Framework.
+<p align="left">I'm Rinat Galiev 👋<br><br>- 🔭  I’m working as a backend Django developer, specializing in building web applications using the Django REST Framework.
 I have experience in designing and implementing RESTful APIs, working with databases, and optimizing application performance.<br>- 📚  I'm currently learning about the latest advancements in Django and Python, as I believe in continuous self-improvement and staying up-to-date with industry best practices.
 I'm also exploring new technologies and tools to enhance my skill set.<br>- ⚡ In my free time, I enjoy to work on personal coding projects to experiment with new ideas and techniques.</p>

 ###